 The Iron Age

 Around 800 BC, Britons learned how to use iron.
 The discovery brought a period of great change and conflict, as settlements began to grow and tribal societies began to work together and form proto-feudal systems.
 Most people lived in protected hill forts with tribes led by warrior kings.
 Cultural practices like poetry, storytelling and music began to flourish and sophisticated religions like Druidism were born.
-There was also a great deal of technological innovation, including the development of textile working and advanced farming tools like the plough.
+There was also a great deal of technological innovation, including the development of textile work and advanced farming tools like the plough.

 Though there are very few sources that tell us about the political history of iron-age Britain, stories of legendary Kings such as King Bladud, who is said to have founded the city of Bath, and King Caratacus, who fought the Roman invasion of Britain, continue in the British cultural consciousness to this day.